Xephorium/First_Repository/README.md

 This is my first GitHub repository.
 Its purpose is to allow me to screw around with GitHub's system and get a handle on how things work.

-See "GitHub Basics.txt" for further notes.
+See "Personal Tutorial.txt" for further notes.